ef1301/OS_Simulation/README.md

 ## Known Bugs
 * Seg Faults in the following known scenarios
   * Possibly due to unchecked pointers, creating or merging PCBs throw errors
-  * Disk queue does not insert a process back onto the priority queue even when there are no cylinders left to ready
+  * Disk queue does not insert a process back onto the priority queue even when there are no cylinders left to ready if you finish the very first possible cylinder reading on the disk queue
+* There doesn't appear to be any errors the more inputs that run